Schuemi/PocketStarEmu/README.md

  -scaleX

   The window size. you can use -scale2 to -scale8.
 (Without a space between -scale and the number)

+  -sd SDCARDIMAGE.img

+  Can be used to specify the name of an SD card image.
+If this option is omitted, the file "PocketSD.img" will be loaded.

+  -nosd

+  Insert no SD Card

+  # SD Card

+  The SD card is emulated with a RAW image formatted in FAT32.
+In the zip file you find the Image "PocketSD.img".
+This is a 36MB image, already formated and with "games" and "apps" directorys.
+In Windows you can mount this image with the free software "OSFMount" ( https://www.osforensics.com/tools/mount-disk-images.html ).
+After mounting the image, you have a new volume as if you had inserted a real SD card.
+Please demount the image, before you start the PocketStar Emulator.
+Otherwise the Emulator can't write on the Image.

   # The controls
   UP = arrow up